Skip to content

 Per the privacy policy:

-• Telemetry rows are kept for 24 months in Cloudflare D1, then moved to encrypted cold storage for another 24 months before deletion.
+• Telemetry rows are kept for 24 months in our database, then deleted.

 • Activation rows (license ↔ machine binding) are kept while the binding is active and for 12 months after a release / refund.